-6.4 Gage Points-Use adhered metal discs or embedded metal inserts as gage points during the measurement process.
-Attach gage points securely to the masonry (using a rigid adhesive for discs or cementitious grout for plugs) which will prevent movement and ensure the required measurement accuracy.
-The gage points shall have a conical depression at their center, compatible with the pointed elements of the extensometer.
+6.4 Attachment of Measurement Devices-Attach brackets for mounting electrical displacement measuring devices or gauge points to be used with mechanical devices securely to the surface of the masonry to prevent movement and ensure the required measurement accuracy.
+Use rigid adhesive for discs and brackets and cementitious grout for plugs.
+If gauge points are used, the gauge points shall have a conical depression at their center, compatible with the pointed elements of the extensometer.
 The angles of the depression of the cone and the extensometer points shall be the same.